 “Woods shuffled uncomfortably on a hard–baked chair by the door.”
 How do you shuffle in a seated position, and how is a chair hard-baked?

 And seriously, “orb” is a word which should never be used except in quoting Shakespeare.
+Or in paranormal investigation.

 I don’t have any memory of the context of this quote, but in my Kindle highlights I saved: “‘The Lord save us from loose fish!’
 Mistress Norris exclaimed.”
 The note I made with it was “THAT is your response to proposed rapine?”